InterDigitalInc/CompressAI-Vision/README.md

 path/to/weights/jde/jde.1088x608.uncertainty.pt
 The file can be downloaded at the following link (in place of the above file path):
 "https://docs.google.com/uc?export=download&id=1nlnuYfGNuHWZztQHXwVZSL_FvfE551pA"

+NOTE 3: SAM2 requires python>=3.10, torch>=2.5.1 and torchvision>=0.20.1., which are higher versions of the packages needed for the previous models installation.
+For instance, the installation of models with the ‘-—fcm-cttc’ configuration may be incompatible with SAM2 installation, and vice versa.

 ### 2. Using uv:
 Within the root folder of compressai-vision: